Camperdown (NSW)

 Camperdown features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Camperdown's dwelling structures, as per the latest Census, consisted of 3.1% houses and 96.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metropolitan area had 55.9% houses and 44.1% other dwellings.
-Home ownership in Camperdown was at 14.8%, with mortgaged dwellings at 23.3% and rented ones at 61.9%.
-The median monthly mortgage repayment in the area was $2,817, higher than Sydney metro's average of $2,427.
+Camperdown's dwelling structures, as per the latest Census, consisted of 3.1% houses and 96.9% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Camperdown stood at 14.8%, with mortgaged dwellings at 23.3% and rented ones at 61.9%.
+The median monthly mortgage repayment was $2,817, exceeding the Sydney metro average of $2,427.
 Median weekly rent in Camperdown was $570, compared to Sydney metro's $470.
-Nationally, Camperdown's mortgage repayments were significantly higher at $2,817 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Camperdown's mortgage repayments were higher at $2,817 than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing